Skip to main content

-The Khronos™ Safety Critical Advisory Forum (KSCAF) is looking for safety critical experts from a wide range of disciplines like medicine, automotive, avionics, rail, etc., who have experience developing software to specific safety standards.
-KSCAF is also looking for expertise from Safety Critical (SC) System on Chip (SoC) developers up through the software stack to help show developers within Khronos the contexts in which their APIs might be used and the safety standards and processes that may be applied to their API and tools.
+Khronos desires contributions from many safety domains to be able to provide balanced and compatible development guidelines and compatible SC APIs.
+Therefore, Khronos is seeking safety critical experts representing a wide range of disciplines like medicine, automotive, avionics, rail, and so forth, who have experience developing software to specific safety standards.
+Khronos is also looking for expertise from Safety Critical (SC) System on Chip (SoC) developers up through the software stack to help show developers within Khronos the contexts in which their APIs might be used and the safety standards and processes that may be applied to their APIs and tools.

 Experienced practitioners in the field of safety critical system design are invited to apply for Khronos Safety Critical Advisory Forum membership by sending an email to [email protected].

 Please include your contact information, a short history of your experience, and how you feel you could help us set the future direction of safety critical APIs.